Shavone Charles: Early life and education

 Shavone was born in San Diego, California.
 Shavone enrolled in band and music theory at La Mesa Dale Elementary School and went on as a competitive flautist through middle school and high school.
-In 2012, Shavone graduated from University of California, Merced, with her Bachelor's degree in literature.
+In 2012, Shavone graduated from University of California, Merced, with her bachelor's degree in literature.

 Career

 In college, she did an internship with Google where she worked as a student ambassador in 2011.
 After graduating from the University of California, Merced in 2012 with a bachelor's degree in literature, Shavone started her post-college career at Twitter as the Head of Global Music & Culture Communications.
 Shavone was both the youngest person on the team and the first-ever African American woman to be hired onto the communications team at Twitter.

 In June 2014, Shavone helped found Blackbirds, an employee resource group for African-American Twitter employees.

 In March 2019, Shavone was named Forbes 30 under 30 Influential People in Marketing and Advertising.

+In November 2022, Shavone published her memoir, Black Internet Effect.
+As the tenth title of the "Pocket Change Collective" series by Penguin Workshop, she calls attention to inequalities in the tech industry and advocates for improved inclusivity within the field.